moltools/RetroMol-GUI/README.md

 The default setup runs everything containerized:
 - Builds and serves the frontend React app behind nginx
 - Runs the Flask backend with gunicorn
+- Runs an additional backend maintenance script that periodically checks for stale jobs
 - Runs PostgreSQL and initializes it from a dump file
 - Runs Redis for session/job state
 - Exposes a read-only DB user for the backend